Noty8udod/osu-medal-pack-collections/README.md

 7. Open osu!lazer.
 8. Go to **Settings → Run setup wizard**.
 9. Skip to the import section.
-10. Import your beatmaps and collections from osu! (stable).
+10. Import your beatmaps and collections from osu! stable.
 11. After the import finishes, the collections will be available in lazer.

 ---